 Boost economy - grow tourism visitation and retail activity in a shoulder season by creating a bright and colourful atmosphere during a ‘dull’ time of year, and

 Increase participation in the arts – to generate creativity, increase community participation in arts and share textile art with more people.

 The inaugural Jumpers & Jazz in July (JJJ) festival was staged in 2004 as an initiative of the Warwick Art Gallery, with its primary program elements being:

 In 2007 an organising committee was formed developing a partnership of Warwick Art Gallery and Warwick Tourism & Event Pty Ltd. This was a very successful partnership as the Tourism entity at the time saw the huge benefits to region in attracting tourist to the region in what would have otherwise been a quiet time of the year.

-In 2017 Jumpers and Jazz was been handed back to the community of Warwick and surrounding areas to support the future development of the festival.
+In 2016 Jumpers and Jazz was handed back to the community of Warwick and surrounding areas to support the future development of the festival.
 Jumpers and Jazz in July Inc was created as a not for profit incorporated association in December 2016.